ministryofjustice/prison-to-probation-update/README.md

 ### Testing

-There are 3 source sets to handle the unit, integration and smoke tests.
-Note that `check` only runs the unit tests and you have to run the integration tests manually.
+There are 4 source sets to handle the unit, integration, e2e and smoke tests.
+Note that `check` only runs the unit tests and you have to run the integration and e2e tests manually.

 #### Unit Tests